kmindi/woocommerce-checkout-mailpoet-newsletter-subscribe/readme.txt

 2. Multi checkbox subscribe fields on the checkout page.
 3. General plugin settings.

+== Changelog ==

+= 2.2.0 - 2018-11-11 =

+added missing action and function to load plugin text domain

+= 2.1.0 - 2018-11-11 =

+removed code that checks for logged in or already subscribed user

+= 2.0.0 – 2018-11-11 =

+initial release with MailPoet API usage

 == Credits ==

 This plugin is based on the WooCommerce plugin originally created by @sebd86